Saved Treasures of Gaza: 5000 Years of History

-Saved Treasures of Gaza: 5000 Years of History (Trésors sauvés de Gaza: 5000 ans d'histoire) was an exhibition held at the Institut du Monde Arabe (IMA) in Paris from 3 April to 7 December 2025.
-It was organised to highlight Gaza's history and the heritage under threat due to the Gaza war along with the damage already caused to heritage sites.
-The exhibition featured 130 artefacts.
+Saved Treasures of Gaza: 5000 Years of History (Trésors sauvés de Gaza: 5000 ans d'histoire) was an exhibition of archaeological artefacts discovered in the Gaza Strip in Palestine.
+It was held at the Institut du monde arabe (IMA) in Paris from 3 April to 7 December 2025.
+The IMA organised the exhibition to highlight Gaza's history and the heritage threatened by the Gaza war along with the damage already caused to heritage sites.